tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

-# Install Management Agent on your hosts
+# Install Management Agent on your Managed Instances

 ## Introduction

-This lab walks you through the steps to install a management agent and deploy plug-ins on your host to allow Java usage tracking by the Java Management Service (JMS).
+This lab walks you through the steps to install a management agent and deploy plug-ins on your Managed Instance to allow Java usage tracking by the Java Management Service (JMS).

 Estimated Time: 15 minutes